andersfylling/movegengo/README.md

 The features ment to be accessed by other developers, mainly, are placed in the root folder.
 And both package and file by feature design is used.

+## Bitboards ##
+I know there are different bitboard version, as in the order of the chess board squares.
+But this model aims at 0 == F1 and 63 == A8, from the white perspective.
+I do want the possibility to swap between bitboard layouts later, but as I'm worried about the performance hit of not having a precompiler, implementations for different bitboard layouts will most likely gain their own repositories (if this ever comes that far).

 ## Contributing ##
 In your PR (Pull Request) explain what you have added/implemented or changed.
 If it affects performance, or you are asked to provide perfomance information, do a control test from the original branch and your new branch using perft & benchmarks.
 Any new feature implemented <b>must</b> have unit tests, and possibly benchmarks if required.

+## Requests and bugs ##
+I'm flexible when it comes to new ideas.
+I even want to try using a 32bit encoded move instead as the newer CPU's from AMD has way more L1 cache.
+But that's for a later consideration.
+Use the issue tracker for everything; questions, bugs, requests, concerns, etc.